Floquet breathers in a modulated nonlinear lattice: Breathers with space-time modulation

 \section{Breathers with space-time modulation}

-In this section we study the conditions for breather existence in a modulate system, first reviewing the theory of exact breathers in \cite{archilla2019} and adapting it to space-time modulation and to just time modulation.
+In this section, we study the conditions for breather existence in a modulated system, first reviewing the theory of exact moving breathers and adapting it to space-time modulation and to only time modulation.